VikParuchuri/ds-webinar/presentation.md

 * Way to try lots of techniques
 * Good discussion forum
 * Competition
-* Hard to know where to start
+* Appeals to a certain personality

 ---
 # So...how does someone learn machine learning?